AliceO2Group/analysis-framework/docs/hyperloop/userdocumentation.md

    <img src="../images/submittedJobs2.png" width="70%">
 </div>

 * Click the **Stack trace** button to be redirected to the stack trace information in MonALISA.
+Here you can see a summary of failures of your jobs.

 <div align="center">
    <img src="../images/submittedJobs3.png" width="90%">
 </div>

+* This information is collected when the masterjobs have finished from all ERROR_V jobs.
+Some information is already available while the train is running but make sure to check again when the train is in a final state.
+Common errors are grouped and counted.
+This allows you to investigate failures and debug them using the provided stack trace.

 * The _Grid statistics_ tab presents a summary of the jobs performance and plots the Files/Job, CPU time/Job and Wall time/Job statitics.